The Life and Extravagant Times of Colin Tennant - Lord Glenconner

 This long awaited biography of the late Lord Glenconner reveals Colin Tennant's remarkable and often tragic life story.
 Lord of the Isle explains how the millionaire used his wealth to live an eccentric lifestyle of self-indulgence, with acts of extraordinary kindness and outbursts of cruelty, from the 1940s right up until his death in 2010.

 Since the late fifties, when Glenconner bought the private island of Mustique in the West Indies, he was responsible for transforming the place into one of the world's most exclusive destinations for the rich and famous, hosting jet-set parties with royalty, film and pop stars and international businessmen.
-As an original member of the 'Princess Margaret set', Lord of the Isle dispels the rumors about Colin's intimate relationship with the princess and provides the real story behind her newsworthy visits to St.Lucia.
+As an original member of the 'Princess Margaret set', Lord of the Isle dispels the rumours about Colin's intimate relationship with the princess and provides the real story behind her newsworthy visits to St.Lucia.

 Even after his death, Lord Glenconner continues to cause ripples, not least because to his family's surprise, he changed his will to leave his entire fortune to Kent Adonai, his faithful employee of 30 years.
 Nicholas Courtney, author and one of Glenconner's oldest friends, unveils for the first time the secrets behind what lead to this last bizarre act.